mimusa35/Playwright_JavaScript_Automation/README.md

 A Playwright project for automating web application testing using JavaScript.
 This repository includes setup instructions, example test scripts, and commands for executing automated browser-based tests efficiently.

 # Project Overview
 This repository demonstrates how to use Playwright with JavaScript for testing web applications.
-It provides a step-by-step guide to installation, setup, and writing tests, along with detailed execution commands.
+It provides a step-by-step guide to installation, setup, writing tests, using the Playwright test generator (CodeGen), and executing tests.

 # Prerequisites
 1. **Node.js Environment**